Skip to navigation Skip to content

 Parental Leave Pay (PPL)

-They meet one of the following from the date the child is born (or enters care) until the day before payment start date:
+They meet one of the following on the date the child is born (or enters care) and on the date of any claimed PPL days:

 • currently receiving a social security benefit or pension, or FHA